Weyerhaeuser Company (WY): A Technical Analysis

 WY’s Market Performance

-Weyerhaeuser Company (WY) has seen a 4.52% rise in stock performance for the week, with a 5.16% gain in the past month and a 6.13% surge in the past quarter.
-The volatility ratio for the week is 2.01%, and the volatility levels for the past 30 days are at 1.93% for WY..
-The simple moving average for the past 20 days is 5.98% for WY’s stock, with a 1.91% simple moving average for the past 200 days.
+WY’s stock has fallen by -0.26% in the past week, with a monthly rise of 8.15% and a quarterly rise of 8.34%.
+The volatility ratio for the week is 1.74% while the volatility levels for the last 30 days are 1.87% for Weyerhaeuser Company.
+The simple moving average for the past 20 days is 4.24% for WY’s stock, with a 1.83% simple moving average for the past 200 days.

 Analysts’ Opinion of WY